 In variant 1 , all keywords are displayed in alphabetical order and also the total number is listed.
 Now it can be determined if there is a desired keyword or similar.
 But that can be time-consuming, because there are more than 1,000 keywords for many letters.
 If a particular word can not be found under C, then search under K or Z; the same applies to Ch under Dsch and Tsch, F under Ph, J under Y, Sch under Ch and Sh and V under W (and of course vice versa).

 In variant 2 , a term or the desired information is entered in the search field, whereby no diacritical marks have to be considered.
 These are points, dashes, check marks, arcs or circles that indicate a different pronunciation or accent and that are over or under the letter.
 Diacritical signs are particularly common in eastern and southern languages ( Greek.
 Croatian.
 Romanian.
 Slovak.
 Slovenian.
 Spanish.
 Czech.
 Turkish.
 Hungarian etc.).
 This means that instead of "â" also "a" or instead of "ñ" suffices "n" or instead of "ç" also "c".
 This also affects the "ß" and umlauts - even with "units of mass" is units, with "oldest wines" oldest wines and with "Great Location" Great location found.
 Likewise, you do not need to look for upper / lower case, hyphens and blanks.
 In addition, smaller spelling errors are tolerated, with "Eziehungsfom" is found "parenting form".

 If the specified "keyword" matches 1: 1 with an existing "keyword", it will be displayed first.
 All other cited keywords are sorted by relevance.
 The longer the keyword (as part of the keyword) is, or the less it matches, the less relevant it is and therefore it is further down.
 Of course, this can be "many" keywords.

 Synonyms are set for almost all keywords.
-At the keyword fermentation There is, among other things, fermentation, fermentation, fermentation, fermentation, fermentation, fermentation, fermentation, fermentation, fermentation, fermentation products, open fermentation, etc. If the "keyword" does not match a keyword, but 1: 1 with a synonym, the corresponding keyword also displayed first.
+At the keyword fermentation There is, among other things, fermentation, fermentation, fermentation, fermentation, fermentation, fermentation, fermentation, fermentation, fermentation, fermentation products, open fermentation and more.
+If the "keyword" does not match a keyword, but 1: 1 with a synonym, the corresponding keyword also displayed first.